 Tax brackets can seem like a burdensome social responsibility, especially when you get a raise.
 For people who are unclear on how it works in the United States, extra income could mean over taxation.
-However, because the United States operate a progressive tax system, tax brackets are not as bad you think.
+However, because the United States operates a federal income tax system, tax brackets and federal income rules are not as daunting as you might think.

 What is a tax bracket?

-A Tax bracket is a range for taxing taxable income according to increment in your earning in a progressive sequence.
+A Tax bracket is a range within the federal income tax system for taxing taxable income increases according to increments in your earning, following a progressive sequence.
 Essentially, the government taxes you per fractional dollar increment for the group or range of taxable income.
-In other words, different portions of your income incur taxation differently- The higher you earn, the higher your taxes.
+In other words, different portions of your income incur taxation differently.

 Tax Brackets Explained

-Before deciding which tax bracket to use, a taxpayer should first calculate their taxable income, which includes earned and investment income less adjustments and deductions.
+Before identifying their marginal tax bracket, a taxpayer should first compute their taxable income to determine potential tax deductions and applicable income tax rates, which includes earned and investment income less adjustments and deductions.

 Tax Rates VS Tax Brackets